course-dprep/covid19_on_length_of_stay-team1/README.md

 - Make
   - [Installation Guide](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/)

-To install all necessary packages used in R, run the R script **'install_packages.R'**, which is added to our repository.
+To install all necessary packages used in R, run the R script `install_packages.R`, which is added to our repository.
 Otherwise, install the following packages:
 ```
 install.packages("readr")
 install.packages("tidyverse")